 Given that the vast majority of phosphorus is used in artificial fertilizers, it is logical that this is the area where more efficient use of the nutrient will result in preserving the resource.
 Most of the phosphorus consumed by animals and humans is excreted.
 By safely recovering the nutrients found in human excreta through ecological sanitation, it is possible to reduce the depletion of phosphorus reserves.
 Recycling of phosphorus from sewage sludge is, however, very costly, and alternative systems are needed.
 Ecosan offers a holistic system whereby human excreta is made hygienic and creates a valuable and effective organic fertilizer that recycles nitrogen, phosphorus, potassium and other nutrients contained in urine and faeces back into the environment, instead of groundwater and waterways.
 Urine diversion and recycling would provide immediate advantages because most of the nutrients excreted are in this fraction.
 If urine is recovered at source, the nutrient load to sewage treatment plants will be significantly reduced, possibly even eliminating the need for tertiary treatment.
 This, plus recycling organic material from households to farm soil, would further alleviate the need for additional nutrients.

-Only a small part of the world actually is served with water-based flush systems (about 1.1 billion people, of which only about 30% provide health and environmental safety).
+Only a small part of the world actually is served with water-based flush systems (about 1.1 billion people, many of which are not provided with health and environmental safety through secondary level or better treatment).
 The rest (some 5.3 billion) either have no sanitation (about 2.6 billion) or pit latrines.
 The advantages in upgrading these systems to ecosan would be cost-effective in terms of improving health, environmental quality and recycling of nutrients.